Qaisar-Mateen/AI-TravelRecommender/README.md

 ## Comparison with Existing Methods

 The AI-Travel Companion's hybrid recommendation approach, integration of popularity and visitor analysis, and interactive chatbot module set it apart from traditional travel recommendation systems.
 The system's ability to generate personalized, context-aware, and up-to-date travel recommendations, coupled with interactive chatbot interactions, positions it as a leading solution for modern travelers seeking tailored and engaging travel experiences.

-## Challenges and Solutions

-During the development of the AI-Travel Companion, several challenges were encountered and resolved, including model performance, algorithm selection, dataset acquisition, and API integration.
-These challenges were overcome through iterative development and innovative solutions.

 ## References